vitest-dev/vitest/docs/api/assert.md

 - **Type:** `(haystack: any, needle: any, message?: string) => void`

-Asserts that `haystack` does not includes `needle`.
+Asserts that `haystack` does not include `needle`.
 Can be used to assert the inclusion of a subset of properties in an object.
 Enables the use of dot- and bracket-notation for referencing nested properties. ‘[]’ and ‘.’ in property names can be escaped using double backslashes.

 ```ts
 import { assert, test } from 'vitest'